auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 ### Homework Problem #8: Exercise 2.4

 Write a program that converts pounds to kilograms.
 The program should prompt the user to enter a value in pounds, convert it to kilograms, and display the result.
-Use a constant for the conversion factor, where one pound is equal to 0.454 kilograms.
+Use a compile-time constant (`constexpr`) for the conversion factor, where one pound is equal to 0.454 kilograms.

-Use the `fixed` and `setprecision` manipulators from the `iomanip` library to format the numeric output, ensuring that the result displays three decimal places.
+Use the `fixed` and `setprecision` manipulators from `iomanip` to format the numeric output according to the example below.

 #### Sample Input and Output